-Nothing will ever compare to a good skillet cornbread recipe.
+Nothing will ever compare to a good Cajun cornbread recipe cooked in a skillet.
 It's one you can pull out at any time, throw the ingredients into the cast iron pan and that's it.
 Now you have one super delicious and moist crumb cornbread that can accompany just about any dish you can think of.

 - Bacon Grease